-Unfortunately, Netflix is blocked on all servers and it’s the same story for iPlayer.
-What’s more, you can’t use the 7-day money-back guarantee as a fall-back to test out whether certain services work or not as refunds won’t be given for this reason.
-So if you’re looking to use a VPN while streaming your favorite shows, we’d suggest looking into other providers that offer optimized streaming servers, such as SaferVPN, or at least loads of city-level choice in countries such as the US and UK.
+You can’t even use the 7-day money-back guarantee as a fall-back to test out whether certain services work or not as refunds won’t be given for this reason.
+For easy streaming, look into providers that offer dedicated servers, such as SaferVPN.

 Encryption & Security

-We like that VPNSecure offers a kill switch, an essential feature that blocks online traffic should the VPN connection drop unexpectedly, protecting your true IP address from being exposed.
-They also operate their own zero-log DNS servers and offer protection against DNS and IPv6 leaks, which means that your browsing history can’t be seen by your ISP or any other third parties.
-It’s worth noting that these features aren’t yet included in the mobile apps.
+VPNSecure offers a VPN kill switch feature which blocks online traffic should the VPN connection drop unexpectedly, protecting your true IP address from being exposed.
+It also operates first-party, zero-log DNS servers and offers protection against DNS and IPv6 leaks, all of which keep your online activities private.

 - OpenVPN (TCP/UDP)